-Course Title Grade Level Credit Global History & Geography II 10 1
+Course Title Grade Level Credit

+Global History & Geography II 10 1

 Prerequisite: Global History & Geography I

 Global History and Geography is a chronological study of human civilizations from the Enlightenment to the Present.
 Knowledge of economic, political and social concepts are developed throughout this examination of the historical development of civilizations.
 Critical analysis of changes in societies and the global community is emphasized.
 Key topics covered will include Enlightenment and Revolution, Nationalism, Industrialism, World Wars, Revolutions, the world since 1945.
 Method of evaluation: a variety of graded writing assignments including Enduring Issue Essay.
 In addition to writing assignments, students will be assessed through unit tests and quizzes as well as formative assessments.
 Students must pass this Regents Examination in order to graduate.
+It is also the final exam for the course and 20% of the final grade.

-Course Title Grade Level Credit United States History & 11 1
+Course Title Grade Level Credit

+United States History & 11 1

+Government

-Government Prerequisite: Global History & Government
+Prerequisite: Global History & Geography

 A study of American history and government with an emphasis on factors that developed the American nation; i.e. the Constitution, territorial expansion, and the struggles to extend equality to and provide justice for all Americans.
-Class work, essays and other assignments, quizzes and exams will form 80% of the final grade.
+Class work, essays and other assignments, guizzes and exams will form 80% of the final grade.
 Students must pass the NYS Regents Exam in U.S. History in order to graduate.
 It is also the final exam for the course and 20% of the final grade.